Safety First: Essential Precautions When Using a Portable Jump Starter

 • Keep it Charged: A dead jump starter is just dead weight.
 Most can be charged via USB or a wall adapter.

-• I keep mine in my glove box, plugged into a USB adapter I use for my phone.
+Many drivers keep one in the glove box, topped off from a USB adapter.
 Out of sight, out of mind, until you need it Scosche.

 Making the Right Choice